dfex/lattice/TO-DO.md

 * ~~Re-factor/build - each run is an atomic operation to populate db - add device & read ports, create service, bind ports to a service~~
 * ~~Add a nuke database parameter (to remove duplicate crap)~~
 * ~~Define configuration templates for service creation (jinja2) - should they be templates, or a list of rpc calls?~~
+* Fix up paramter parsing if/elif/else hell with argparse lib
+* Re-visit db schema and adjust functions to match - eg: referencing via PKs (IDs), only required/relevant fields for functions, and map to end-user operational flow (more tables, rigour around NOT NULL requirements)
+* Break out service configuration from definition/type
 * Confirm ELS and EX interface templates to apply to multiple services (eg: EX won't require sub-interface - either add to port, or add port to VLAN) - build j2 templates for each
+* Consider moving to structs/objects rather than passing individual variables - eg: when reading from a node return a populated node object eg: node.name, node.ipAddress etc., then just pass the entire node object to addnode() for writing to db
 * Add functions to import all relevant device information into db schema required for "Service" creation and deletion (eg: populate nodeTable, portTable etc)
-* Fix up paramter parsing if/elif/else hell with argparse lib
-* Consider moving to structs/objects rather than passing individual variables - eg: when reading from a node return a populated node object eg: node.name, node.ipAddress etc., then just pass the entire node object to addnode() for writing to db
 * Confirm order of operations eg:
     * Interface/CLI command
     * nodeAdd()